Best Book Layout Software for Authors in 2026: 7 Tools Compared

 Which Combination to Recommend?

-For a prolific Mac author: Vellum if you publish frequently and epub quality is the priority.
-Folio Studio to start or for occasional publishing.
+For a prolific Mac author publishing several books per year: Vellum if you publish frequently and epub quality is the priority.
+Folio Studio to start or for cross-device flexibility.

-For a designer or author with complex requirements: InDesign, possibly combined with Folio Studio for epub exports.
+For a designer or author with complex requirements (illustrated, art, cookbook): InDesign, possibly combined with Folio Studio for epub exports.

-For a zero-budget project: Folio Studio (free plan) or the LibreOffice + Calibre + Pandoc combination depending on your technical level.
+For a zero-budget project: Folio Studio (free plan, 2 templates, epub only) or the LibreOffice + Calibre + Pandoc combination depending on your technical level.

 FAQ